 While presenting your case study results, the interviewer may press for more information.
 He may do this to challenge you, alter your thinking or test your position.
 You'll need to decipher which one is happening and respond accordingly.

 In some cases, you might be presented with a case study that requires you to come up with strategy recommendations or solutions to business problems.
 Case study analysis in this case, can become a breeze if you have a framework to draw on.
 Popular analysis frameworks like SWOT, BCG Matrix and the like can come in handy.
-You can also take a look at some posts on analyzing case studies:

 3. If you don’t remember anything else, remember to be confident – I know it’s easier said than done, given the overwhelming anxiety you may experience on the day.
 Confidence is, however, one of the guaranteed ways to get your interviewer's attention and respect.
 However, remember there’s a thin line between confidence and arrogance so don't cross that line.